 And such as desire a deed of manumission in writing from among those whom your right hands possess, write it for them if you know any good in them; and give them out of the wealth of Allah which He has bestowed upon you.

-Deed of manumission or ‘Mukatabat’ which the above verse refers to is a contract between the slave and his/her master.
-According to this contract, a person is bound to set his slave free after fixing a price for his/her freedom, who may pay the required amount by earning it through any legitimate means after being set free.
+Deed of manumission or Mukatabat which the above verse refers to is a contract between a slave and their master.
+According to this contract, a person is bound to set his slave free after fixing a price for their freedom, who may pay the required amount by earning it through any legitimate means after being set free.
 The master has no right to reject the demand of the slave to enter into such a contract.